Michael Appleton opting to remain as positive as possible be despite the Seasiders' recent results

-Blackpool FC: Michael Appleton opting to remain as positive as possible be despite the Seasiders' recent results
+Blackpool FC: Michael Appleton opting to remain as positive as possible despite Seasiders' recent results

 The feel good factor heading into Saturday’s game against Watford seems to have all but disappeared after Michael Appleton’s men suffered another damaging defeat.